 An intermediate treatment of thermodynamics and statistical mechanics from a modern point of view.
 Topics include temperature, heat, entropy, irreversible processes, the general laws of thermodynamics, canonical distribution, equipartition theorem, the ideal gas law and an introduction to quantum statistics.
 Corequisite: PHYS 241.
-Fall, alternate years.
+Fall semester, alternate years.

 PHYS 321 Electricity and Magnetism

 A study of the classical electromagnetic theory.
 Topics include electrostatics, magnetostatics and an introduction to electrodynamics.
 Vector calculus will be introduced and extensively used.
 Prerequisites: PHYS 122 and MATH 233.
-Spring, alternate years.
+Spring semester, alternate years.

 PHYS 341 Nuclear Physics

 (See Infrequently Offered Courses section of the catalog.)